A General Impossibility Theorem on Pareto Efficiency and Bayesian Incentive Compatibility: Interpretation of the theorem in terms of cardinal voting

 This paper focuses on aggregation of cardinal preferences without monetary transfers.
-Such a situation is typical of voting, where monetary transfers are generally forbidden, and voters may have heterogeneous preference intensities.
-We briefly discuss the application of Theorem \ref{thm:main} to the voting problems before we conclude.
+Such a situation is typical of voting, where monetary transfers are generally forbidden, and voters have heterogeneous preference intensities.

 A common practice for reflecting preference intensity is to use a cardinal voting rule, in which voters assign a score to each alternative, and the decision is made based on the (weighted) sum of the scores (see, e.g., \citealt{nunez2014preference}).
 This class includes a wide variety of evaluative voting rules.
-However, cardinal voting may lead to inefficient outcomes due to \textit{strategic behavior} of voters. \cite{kikuchi2023winner} pointed out this problem by showing the social dilemma in the context of collective decision making among distinct groups.
-Each group chooses an internal rule that specifies the allocation of weight to the alternatives as a function of the preferences of group members, and the winner-take-all rule turns out to be weakly dominant, while the equilibrium is Pareto dominated.
+However, cardinal voting may lead to inefficient outcomes due to strategic behavior of voters. \cite{kikuchi2022winner} pointed out this problem in the context of collective decision making among distinct groups, such as states or parties.
+In that paper, we considered a game in which the groups collectively decide between two alternatives by cardinal weighted voting.
+Each group chooses an internal rule that specifies the allocation of weight to the alternatives, as a function of the preferences of group members.
+We showed that the game is a social dilemma: the weakly dominant strategy for each group is the winner-take-all rule, while the equilibrium is Pareto dominated.

-Theorem \ref{thm:main} shows that it is impossible to solve the social dilemma, even though the decision rule is extended to an arbitrary social choice function, instead of a fixed cardinal weighted voting.
-In this sense, the social dilemma is inherent in \textit{cardinal} voting.
-Notice that the winner-take-all strategy, shown to be a dominant strategy in \cite{kikuchi2023winner}, is a special case for $m=2$ of the extremization strategy specified in Section \ref{sec:proof_thm}.
-The fact that the extremization strategy is \textit{ordinal} for $m=2$ is consistent with the insights obtained in Lemma 2 of \cite{AzrieliKim2014}, which shows that incentive compatibility entails ordinal preference aggregation.
-When the model is extended to an arbitrary number of alternatives, the above intuition is generalized in Theorem \ref{thm:main}.
+\cite{kikuchi2022winner} considered a fixed cardinal weighted voting rule.
+Is it possible to solve the social dilemma inherent in cardinal voting by using any decision mechanism?
+The impossibility theorem (Theorem \ref{thm:main}) provides a negative answer: even if arbitrary social choice functions are allowed, ex ante Pareto efficiency and Bayesian incentive compatibility cannot be achieved simultaneously, except for the case of dictatorship.
+Moreover, Theorem \ref{thm:main} holds for any number of alternatives, while the result of \cite{kikuchi2022winner} is limited to the binary case.